Paul has had a passion for travel most of his life. He has traveled in North America as well as East and Southeast Asia.

 In addition to driving often to see my folks in Wisconsin, my family took summer trips during the late 1980s.
 In July 1986, we spent a week at Myrtle Beach, South Carolina, with side trips to Charleston and Wilmington, North Carolina.
 One week in 1987 was spent at Virginia Beach with short trips to Yorktown, Jamestown, and Norfolk, Virginia.
 Our best summer trip was driving to Disney World outside of Orlando, Florida, and also spending time at Fort Lauderdale.

-During the period 1984-1985, I was fortunate to be able to take my family to Taiwan and live in the mountains outside of Taipei while I had Chinese language training with the government.
+During the period 1984 to 1985, I was fortunate to be able to take my family to Taiwan and live in the mountains outside of Taipei while I had Chinese language training sponsored by the United States government.

 I traveled even more during the decade of the 1990s.
 For domestic travel, I made a two-week business trip with the government to Hawaii in April 1990.
 In personal travel, I made trips to Atlantic City, Philadelphia, New York City, and Niagara Falls.